epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 #### ROMANCE, ROMANCE?
 ###### or the preprocessing story

-From the CMU dataset we have information on the movies themselves, some of their characters and the plot summaries.
+CMU dataset contains information on the movies themselves, some of their characters and the plot summaries.
 For this study, as mentioned before, we focus on romantic movies as many movies, independent of genre, contain at least one romantic subplot.
 We can thus use movies containing romance in their genres.
 But is it enough?

-Love is in the air for most movies, this is why for this analysis we try to discriminate between movies with some romantic subplot and movies where romance is the protagonist.
+Love is in the air for most movies, this is why we try to discriminate between movies containing romance, and romance movies.

-The plot summaries might not contain all the necessary information about the plots to answer our most burning questions.
-Here is where the GPT-3.5 API comes to the rescue.
-GPT is trained on the entirety of the internet, this likely includes the summaries that are in the CMU dataset.
+The plot summaries might not contain all the necessary information about the story to answer our most burning questions.
+Here is where the GPT-3.5 API comes to the rescue!
+GPT was trained on a lot of Internet data.
+This likely includes valuable information about movies from our dataset.
 Let’s take advantage of this instead of using an approximate word detection from the summaries.
-We asked it questions about plot elements (such as "*Is there a best friend to lovers trope?*" or "*Is there an empowered woman having regrets?*") and obtained binary answers.
+We asked GPT boolean questions about plot elements (such as "*Is there a best friend to lovers trope?*" or "*Is there an empowered woman having regrets?*") to characterize the movies.

 Is GPT trustworthy?
 Mostly yes, but let’s examine a concrete example.
 In the romance domain, there are quite a lot of tropes that are used over and over again.
-Some of them, GPT3.5 simply could not answer because they were too ambiguous, so we tried changing these questions as we wanted yes or no answers.
-But just like situationships, even the almost all-knowing GPT3.5 could not decide correctly.
-Other times, we would disagree with GPTs answers, but then the justifications made sense.
+For some of them, GPT3.5 simply could not answer because they were too ambiguous.
+We thus had to try and create questions that could be answered without having to “understand” the whole movie.
+But just like situationships, even the all-knowing GPT3.5 could not decide correctly.
+Sometimes we would disagree with GPTs answers, but then the justifications made sense?

 For instance, let's take one of the greatest romance movies: *The Notebook*.
 It could contain lots of different tropes: enemies to lovers, a grand reunion, and a sad ending.
 But the enemies to lovers in this movie was one sided as the male protagonist Noah was immediately infatuated with Allie.
 From his perspective it was love at first sight, therefore answering yes or no to either question could be considered correct.

 Remember when we said that we want to differentiate between romantic subplots and romance as a protagonist?
 Well, let's talk about *Harry Potter*.
 It indeed contains a romantic subplot, but that does not make it a romance movie.
 In general, movies such as Harry Potter, Pirates of the Caribbeans, or Spirit, are marked by GPT as containing no romance cliché at all.
 For our analysis, we thus only consider movies with at least 1 positive answer over the 20 questions.